-The Bachelor of Arts (B.A.) curriculum is designed for students who want to pursue a career in a health-related profession (dentistry, medicine, pharmacy, or veterinary medicine) or those interested in training in an allied health field (dental hygiene, medical and research technology, nursing, pharmacy or physical therapy).
-The B.A. is also appropriate for students wanting to combine another area of study—such as education, environmental studies, law, or science writing—with a solid background in biology.
+The curriculum leading to the Bachelor of Arts (B.A.) in Biological Sciences is designed for students who want to pursue a career in a health-related profession (dentistry, medicine, pharmacy, or veterinary medicine) or those interested in training in an allied health field (dental hygiene, medical and research technology, nursing, pharmacy or physical therapy).
+The B.A. is also appropriate for students wanting to combine another area of study—such as business, environmental studies, law, or science writing—with a solid background in biology.

 Students who after graduation will be looking for a job as a research technician or who will pursue further graduate level training in science (either M.S. or Ph.D.) should consider following the curriculum leading to a Bachelor of Science (B.S.) degree.

 NOTE: This is not a complete list of requirements.
-See the UMBC Undergraduate Catalog for a full listing of requirements for this program, and for information about research opportunities, the Biological Sciences Tutorial Center, and Student Organizations.
+See the UMBC Undergraduate Catalog for a full listing of requirements for this program.

 Biology Core (18 credits)